Printing Terms

 Cylinder Machine

-a type of papermaking machine.
+A type of papermaking machine.
 Wire covered cylinders are rotated through a vat of pulp, and paper is formed as the water drains from the cylinder.
 Cylinder machines are mostly used for manufacturing paperboard.
-Multi cylinder machines are capable or producing multi-layered paperboard (one layer for each cylinder).
+Multi cylinder machines are capable of producing multi-layered paperboard (one layer for each cylinder).
 See also paperboard, papermaking.

 Dandy Roll